vaquierm/CNN_Sentence_Classification/README.md

-# CNN_Sentence_Classification
+# CNN Sentence Classification
 This repository implements a Convolutional Neural Network for Sentence Classification, based on the work of Yoon Kim ([original paper](https://arxiv.org/pdf/1408.5882.pdf)).

 ## Datasets Used

 ### Movie Review
-The [Movie Review dataset](https://www.cs.cornell.edu/people/pabo/movie-review-data/) contains 700 labelled positive and 700 labelled negative reviews from IMDb.
+The [Movie Review dataset](https://www.cs.cornell.edu/people/pabo/movie-review-data/) contains 5331 labelled positive and 5331 labelled negative reviews from IMDb.
 Download the **sentence polarity dataset v1.0** file and extract it.
 Place it under the `data/` folder, as shown in the file directory structure below.

 ### Subjectivity